lindsayroberts/ap/assignments/algorithms.md

 ## Step 3: Write This.
 Okay, now you’ve learned a lot about algorithms and pseudocode.
 Perhaps we should try writing a few—​three, to be precise.
 Open a text editor and create a file called ‘algorithms’ (be sure that the file extension is either .doc, .docx, .pdf, or .txt).
 First, write up algorithms (both in sentence form and in pseudocode) for how to:

-  -brush one’s teeth
+*- brush one’s teeth
-  -eat an orange
+*- eat an orange

 Next, think of something that you do every day or nearly every day.
 Write an algorithm in sentence form and in pseudocode for how to do the thing you’re thinking of.